bigskysoftware/_hyperscript/README.md

 ## introduction

-`_hyperscript` is a small, open web scripting language inspired by [hypertalk](https://en.wikipedia.org/wiki/HyperTalk)
+`_hyperscript` is a small, open scripting language inspired by [hypertalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf)

 it is a companion project of <https://htmx.org>